Francis Orray Ticknor: Poetry

 He favored secession, but in an 1861 poem urged his readers to pray for peace.
 Ticknor also began publishing his poetry, and wrote a large number of poems honoring the Confederacy and its leaders, and in some of his poems argued against Reconstruction and the policies of Ulysses S. Grant and Congress.
 After the Civil War, he gained recognition as a poet with Little Giffen of Tennessee, a poem about a Civil War soldier from Tennessee.
 Ticknor was a physician at the Confederate Hospital during the Civil War, and tended to the wounded soldier, who left to go back to the battlefield before being cured completely, and presumably died in battle.
 The poem was published in The Land We Love in November 1867.
 By 1869 he had established a friendship through correspondence with Paul Hamilton Hayne; his poetry was published by over half a dozen (Southern) periodicals.

 Death and legacy

 Ticknor died, after being ill for a year, on December 18, 1874, and was buried in Old City Cemetery in Columbus.
 A historical marker is placed at his home, Torch Hill.

 Paul Hamilton Hayne was to publish Ticknor's collected poetry posthumously, but was prevented by ill health.
 He did write the foreword for the first edition of Ticknor's poetry, edited by Kate Mason Rowland and published in 1879.
 A more complete edition was published in 1911, edited by his granddaughter, Michelle Cutliff Ticknor.

+In 1912, the pupils of Columbus High School unveiled marble tablet to Ticknor.